Live-streaming to Autodesk Maya

 Autodesk Maya settings

-When running the command the "Rokoko Studio Live" UI will pop-up.
+When running or clicking the "M" icon created after dragging the command, the "Rokoko Studio Live" UI will pop up.

-Rokoko Studio Live - Is the main category where users will see studio contents, map/unmap the entities.
+Rokoko Studio Live - This is the main category where users will see studio contents, map/unmap the entities.

-Studio Command API - Functionalities for calibarting and recording in Rokoko Studio.
+Studio Command API - Functionalities for calibrating and recording in Rokoko Studio.

 Info - Links to documentation and tutorials.

-• Press “Start Receiver” to start receiving data from Rokoko Studio.
-The Data structure you will see is similar to the "Tree" structure as in Rokoko Studio.
+- Press “Start Receiver” to start receiving data from Rokoko Studio.
+The Data structure you will see is similar to the "Tree" structure in Rokoko Studio.

 You're able to dock it into Autodesk Maya's own UI to integrate it into your workspace.